 - More than 50 student athletes signed letters of intent to play sports at colleges and universities across the nation

 The Katy area is also home to British International School of Houston.
-The school, opened a state of the art facility in the fall of 2016, offers a strong academic experience based on international curricula for students ages 3-18.
+The school, opened a state of the art facility in the fall of 2016, has over 1,000 student and offers a strong academic experience based on international curricula for students ages 3-18.